Cwantic/Documentation/Settings/Databases/index.md

 ![Image](../../Images/Databases.jpg)

-MetaPiping lets you create databases of common data as materials, components,  spectra, ratings, beam sections, fasteners or bolts...
+MetaPiping lets you create databases of common data as materials, components,  spectra, ratings, beam sections, fasteners, bolts or U-bolts...

 The databases are **JSON** files stored in the directory *Databases* in the **Data** source.